Bloody Benders

-The Bender family, more well known as the Bloody Benders, were a family of serial killers who lived and operated in Labette County, Kansas, United States, from May 1871 to December 1872.
-The family consisted of John Bender, his wife Elvira and their son John Jr. and daughter Kate.
-While popular retelling of the story holds that John Jr. and Kate were siblings, contemporary newspapers reported that several of the Benders' neighbors had stated that they claimed to be married, possibly in a common law marriage.
+The Bender family, more well known as the Bloody Benders, were a family of serial killers in Labette County, Kansas, United States, from May 1871 to December 1872.
+The family supposedly consisted of John Bender, his wife Kate Sr. (or Almira), their son John Jr. and their daughter Kate Jr..
+Contemporary newspaper accounts reported that the Benders' neighbors claimed John Jr. and Kate were actually husband and wife, possibly via a common-law marriage.

+In 1890, Elvira Hill and her daughter Mrs Sarah Davis, both of Michigan, were charged for being Ma and Kate Bender.
+They proved they were not and were released.

-While there is no definitive number, estimates report that the Benders killed at least a dozen travelers before their crimes were discovered.
-The fate of the family remains unknown, with theories ranging from a lynching of the family to a successful escape.
-Much folklore and legend surrounds the Benders, making it difficult to separate fact from fiction.
+Estimates report that the Benders killed at least a dozen travelers and perhaps as many as 20 before they were discovered.
+The family's fate remains unknown, with theories ranging from a lynching to an escape.
+Much folklore and legend surround the Benders, making it difficult to separate fact from fiction.

 Background

 In October 1870, five families of spiritualists homesteaded in and around the township of Osage in northwestern Labette County, approximately 7 mi northeast of where Cherryvale was established seven months later.
-One of the families was John Bender Sr. and John Bender Jr., who registered 160 acre of land located adjacent to the Great Osage Trail, which was then the only open road for traveling farther west.
-After a cabin, a barn with a corral, and a well were built, in the fall of 1871, Elvira Bender and daughter Kate arrived, and the cabin was divided into two rooms by a canvas wagon-cover.
-The Benders used the smaller room at the rear for living quarters, while the front room was converted into a "general store" where a few dry goods were sold.
-The front section also contained the kitchen and dining table, where travelers could stop for a meal or even spend the night.
-Elvira and Kate Bender also planted a 2 acre vegetable garden and apple orchard north of the cabin.
+One of these families was John Bender and John Bender Jr., who registered 160 acre of land located adjacent to the Great Osage Trail, the only open road for traveling farther west.
+After a cabin, a barn with a corral, and a well were built, Elvira and Kate arrived in the fall of 1871.

+The Benders divided their cabin into two rooms with a canvas wagon cover.
+They used the smaller room at the rear for living quarters and the front room as a "general store" where they sold dry goods.
+The front section also contained the kitchen and dining table, where travelers could stop for a meal or spend the night.
+Elvira and Kate also planted a 2 acre vegetable garden and apple orchard north of the cabin.